Tottenham Hotspur F.C. supporters: Supporters groups

 In the 2011–12 season, The Fighting Cock set up an informal grouping, the 1882 Movement, to support the team and improve the atmosphere in the stadium.
 It initially supported the youth-team and under-21 fixtures, but later extended to the main senior matches.
 The movement did not have a formal membership but those involved were mostly younger fans, the gathering of these fans however led to the club banning them from certain section of the stadium, later allocating a block of seats to these fans.

+By country

 Fanzines and online fandom

 Apart from The Lilywhite from the Spurs Supporters Club and the official Spurs Monthly magazine once published by Tottenham, many fanzines dedicated to the club have been published over the years, some of these were short-lived, but some lasted longer.
 Fans were inspired by the success of When Saturday Comes to publish their own fanzines dedicated to their own club.
 The Spur was first published in 1988 and lasted until 1994, others include My Eyes Have Seen the Glory (MEHSTG) which was published in the early 1990s to 2007, and CADD (Cock A Doodle Do) from the mid to late 1990s.
 These print magazines have closed due to rising cost of production, and fan publications have since moved online, such as The Fighting Cock, which tried to continue producing a print fanzine.
 There are many fansites, forums, blogs and podcasts dedicated to the club.